Our focus: saving, extending, and improving patients’ lives

 Hyperion Therapeutics, Inc. is a commercial-stage biopharmaceutical company committed to advancing science and developing treatments for orphan and hepatic diseases.
 RAVICTI™ is our first approved product for the treatment of urea cycle disorders (UCDs) and is being developed for a second orphan indication, hepatic encephalopathy.

 RAVICTI is indicated for use as a nitrogen-binding agent for chronic management of adult and pediatric patients ≥2 years of age with urea cycle disorders (UCDs) who cannot be managed by dietary protein restriction and/or amino acid supplementation alone.
-RAVICTI must be used with dietary protein restriction and, in some cases, dietary supplements (eg, essential amino acids, arginine, citrulline, protein-free calorie supplements).
+RAVICTI must be used with dietary protein restriction and, in some cases, dietary supplements (eg, essential amino acids, arginine, citrulline, or protein-free calorie supplements).

 LIMITATIONS OF USE: